 Unfortunately, long term care insurance can be costly and inefficient.
-Explore 10 ways to cover long term care costs beyond insurance.
+However, you have additional options.
+The NewRetirement Planner can step you through some possibilities and enable you to plan for the costs.
+Or, explore 10 ways to cover long term care costs beyond insurance.

 While that’s an admirable goal, the fact is that many seniors are unable to continue working past normal retirement age.

-Many retirees who find themselves in this position turn to “bridge employment,” a job that may be part-time and pay less, but helps bridge the gap between their last job and full-time retirement.
+Many retirees who find themselves with an earlier than expected retirement turn to “bridge employment,” a job that may be part-time and pay less, but helps bridge the gap between their last job and full-time retirement.

 There are some great ideas here: 9 tips for surviving a job loss near retirement age.